Broken blood vessels on face

 Remember that prevention is always better than cure.
 So, take a look at what you can change in your lifestyle to prevent broken capillaries occurring in the first place, and always ensure that you are daily slapping on adequate broad spectrum SPF 30 suncream to protect from damaging UV rays.
 However, you can never completely prevent these broken veins from appearing – and some people already have many present.
 This is where we at the Dr Leah Clinic can help you.

-This powerful and effective laser treatment takes just 30 minutes, and does not either require anaesthetic or, unlike traditional ablative laser resurfacing, burn the skin's outer layer.
+This powerful and effective laser treatment is quick, does not require anaesthetic, and unlike traditional ablative laser resurfacing, it doesn't burn the skin's outer layer.
 As a result, redness and downtime are minimised.

-We usually recommend 3 treatments at 4 week intervals.
-We also recommend, to complement your skin health, gentle home care products containing key soothing ingredients to help minimise redness and strengthen capillary walls.
+We usually recommend 3 laser treatments at 4-week intervals.
+To complement your skin health, we also recommend gentle home care products containing key soothing ingredients to help minimise redness and strengthen capillary walls.

 Hyperpigmentation can be referred to by many different names including dark spots, age spots, sun spots or just simply uneven skin tone.
 Regardless of how you refer to this complex skin condition, one thing remains the same - most people who suffer from hyperpigmentation want to reduce or remove it and some are not even sure how it got there in the first place.